Day Eight: ¿Y Si Me Suelto?

 Anxiety, Uncertainty, and the Body

 Transitions often activate anxiety, particularly when identity has been tethered to performance and responsibility.
-Rather than conceptualising anxiety here as pathology, I approach it as a learned response to prolonged uncertainty.
+Rather than conceptualizing anxiety here as pathology, I approach it as a learned response to prolonged uncertainty.
 As Ahmed (2010) reminds us, emotions reside within relationships and structures, beyond any single individual; they circulate through social and institutional arrangements.

 Packing on January 1, anxiety appears as an impulse rather than panic.
 The urge to overpack.
 The desire to anticipate every scenario.
 The need to force clarity before it is available.
 These impulses are familiar.
 They once served as safety strategies.